 "That's what happened to Liverpool last year in the finals and they ended up being beat by Chelsea."
 He paused, dramatically.
 "Chelsea."

 Misaki sighed.
 "I don't even know what either of those two are."

 Okamura, who had already been defeated in the first few hands Touya had played once he sat down, dropped his head onto the table with a sigh.

-"Shindou," Akira began as he clicked down one of his stones, unable to hold his silence any longer when the object of his intense studying was standing not even a foot away from him, "Are you joining Haze's go club?"
+"Shindou," Akira began as he clicked down one of his stones, unable to hold his silence any longer when the object of nearly every waking moment of his life was standing not even a foot away from him, "Are you joining Haze's go club?"

 The following reactions being;

 Misaki sent him a look.
 "Are you sure?"
 She asked, cautiously placing another load onto the boys hands.
 "I mean, don't you have to keep your grades up—